MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/use-group-policy-enable-update-disabled-by-default.md

 To use Group Policy to apply a preview to a single device, follow these steps:

-1. Download the policy definition MSI file to the device as instructed by Microsoft Support.
+1. Download the policy definition `.msi` file to the device as instructed by Microsoft Support.

     > [!Important]
     > Make sure that the operating system (OS) that is listed in the `.msi` file name matches the OS of the device that you want to update.